cruzbikeerie/cycleerie.github.io/_posts/2016-2-1-Cycle Erie Blog.markdown

 ---
 layout: post
-title:  "The new Cycle Erie Blog"
+title:  "The New Cycle Erie Blog"
 date:   2016-2-1
 ---